asabaylus/react-command-palette/README.md

 * ```showSpinnerOnSelect``` a _boolean_ which displays a loading indicator immediatley after a command has been selected.
 When true the spinner is enabled when false the spinner is disabled.
 Useful when dynamicaly loading lists of a commands based upon user selections.
 Setting both _showSpinnerOnSelect_ and  _closeOnSelect_ to false will keep the palette open and allow a new list of commands to be loaded, see the [dynamic lists example](https://codesandbox.io/s/react-command-palette-dynamic-lists-p2xo9?fontsize=14&hidenavigation=1&theme=dark).

 * ```theme``` enables you to apply a sample or custom look-n-feel.
-  Two themes are included with the command palette, Chrome and Atom.
+  Several themes are included with the command palette, Chrome, VS Code and Atom.
 The CommandPalette comes with the Atom theme enabled default.

   Creating a new theme is also possible.
 There are four base components that should be styled, the _trigger_, _spinner_, _react-modal_ and _react-autosuggest_ components.
 All four can be styled at once via the `theme` prop.